mavaddat/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 When the data is deleted, the files are delinked and later soft deleted from disk.
 A file in an account and on-disk are may be shared across many servers.
 The same process is used for replicas, including backup copies (geo-replicated data if it applies).

 > [!NOTE]
-> Due to data churn, it is likely that all or parts of the file will be overwritten at some point following soft delete.
+> Due to data churn, it's likely that all or parts of the file will be overwritten at some point following soft delete.

 ## Key to the container